Christian1984/modern-react-with-redux-course/README.md

 4. Call the useDispatch hook to get access to the dispatch function
 5. When the user interacts with the app, call the action creator to get the action and dispatch it.

+> redux toolkit uses Immer under the hood.
+Therefore, we can mutate the state inplace OR return a new state object from a reducer.

 To access state,

 1. Import the `useSelector` hook from react-redux